-Car keys turned in to Administrator.
+Car keys turned in to GHQ in Dorsey Center to Operations Administrator.
 Note: Citizens have been instructed not to bring an automobile to Jackson's Mill.

 Citizens then process through Medical at Assembly Hall, leave medical certificates, and receive medical form that will allow admission to cottage.
+Citizen's individual photograph.